rohilvagarwal/BreastCancerDNN/README.md

 **Projected Work:** (1) Preprocess and load dataset for model use.
 (2) Create model structure.
 (3) Develop training and testing methods.
 **Potential Packages:** Numpy and PyTorch
 **Datasets:** Breast Cancer Diagnosis, Income Prediction (backup)
 **Data Considerations:** (1) The ID category should not be considered in the model.
-(2) Target category has a range of 2 values -- use binary classification (Softmax function for last neuron, Binary Cross Entropy Loss, 1 neuron for output).
+(2) Target category has a range of 2 values -- use binary classification (Sigmoid function for last neuron, Binary Cross Entropy Loss, 1 neuron for output).
 (3) All relevant features are continuous instead of categorical.
 **Projected Results:** (1) Model performance with testing dataset results in a greater than 80% chance of a correct diagnosis.
 **Github Repository:** https://github.com/rohilvagarwal/YSP_PythonB_Project